funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`{}`

-    **Description:** Save the content of :code:`public-suffix.json` for the different system or subsystems.
+    **Description:** Save the content of :code:`public-suffix.json` for the different systems or subsystems.

 .. warning::
     Do not touch this index unless you a have good reason to.